-2 Houston police officers critically injured in copter crash
+1 Houston police officer killed, 1 injured in copter crash

 The National Transportation Safety Board and Federal Aviation Administration have been notified and will be investigating, Acevedo said, while the police department conducts a parallel investigation.

 The department will not release the names of the officers until their extended families are made aware, Acevedo said.
-He said police had picked up immediate family and taken them to the hospital, where he was headed after the press conference.
-Houston Mayor Sylvester Turner was also aware, Acevedo said, and planned to visit the hospital later in the morning.
+He said police had picked up immediate family and taken them to the hospital.
+Houston Mayor Sylvester Turner joined Acevedo at the second press conference.

 Acevedo noted that shots rang out across the street from the complex around 3 a.m., while police were investigating the crash.
-Three people were taken into custody and no injuries were reported, he said.
-Acevedo stressed that police had no information indicating the helicopter was taken down by anything hostile.
+Six people were taken into custody and no injuries were reported, he said, updating the number of people from three.
+Acevedo stressed that police had no information indicating the helicopter was taken down by hostile action.

 Sign up for Daily Newsletters